More case studies with I & H sections

 MIPIM Green Building Award for Kraanspoor office building with ArcelorMittal steel

-Kraanspoor is a 3 storey office building erected on an existing concrete structure, a crane track in an old industrial estate on the north bank of the River IJ near Amsterdam's city centre.
+Kraanspoor is a three-storey office building erected on an existing concrete structure: a crane track in an old industrial estate on the north bank of the River IJ near Amsterdam's city centre.
 The building's light steel structure was made of IPE and HE beams supplied by ArcelorMittal.

 The new project is built on an imposing concrete structure which also serves as a crane rail with two loading cranes.
 This structure is 270 m long, 8.7 m wide and 13.5 m high.
 Based on the alternative OTH office proposal, the town plan has been modified to prevent the destruction of this work and therefore to allow its redevelopment.

-The re-use of an existing structure also imposes a major constraint on the project.
+The re-use of an existing structure also imposed a major constraint on the project.
 A maximum floor area had to be created without having to radically reinforce the support work.
 Following a feasibility study, the load carrying capacity of these foundations was determined.
 A light structure, consisting of a steel framework and prefabricated mixed floors, enabled three levels to be created.
-A total of approximately 10,000 m2 of office and common spaces have been constructed.
+A total of approximately 10 000 m2 of office and common spaces have been constructed.

 Structure and floors

 The main framework consists of steel profiles with an HEB 300 section for the HEB 240 posts or the main beam.
-The stability of the building achieved perpendicular to the hubs by tubular sections.
-The structural frame is based on 23 m modules which are divided into three fields of 7.67 m.
+The stability of the building is achieved perpendicular to the hubs by tubular sections.
+The structural frame is based on 23-m modules which are divided into three fields of 7.67 m.
 In the transversal cross-section the structure is asymmetrical.
-On the port side the cantilever extends 3.25 m from the axis of the posts.
+On the port side, the cantilever extends 3.25 m from the axis of the posts.

-The floors are formed by prefabricated elements of the “slimline” type.
+The floors are formed by prefabricated elements of the 'slimline' type.
 These floors consist of three IPE 270 profiles and a concrete slab enveloping the lower wing of the steel sections.
 The standard modules are 7225 mm long and 2400 mm wide, and are arranged in the longitudinal direction of the building.
 Supporting plywood panels between the steel profiles finish the floor.
-The steel beams of the “slimline” floors are flush butt welded to the main beams.
+The steel beams of the slimline floors are flash-butt welded to the main beams.

-The total structural height of the floor is only 398 mm, i.e. 70 mm of concrete, 3 mm of which overlapping the steel profile, 270 mm for the steel beam, 15 mm acoustic sheet and 2 x 40 mm for the wooden floor.
-The fan coils, the extraction networks, the piping, wiring, etc. are incorporated within this floor.
+The total structural height of the floor is only 398 mm: 70 mm of concrete, 3 mm of which overlaps the steel profile, 270 mm for the steel beam, 15 mm of acoustic sheet and 2 x 40 mm for the wooden floor.
+The fan coils, extraction networks, piping, wiring, etc. are incorporated within the floor.
 The maximum weight of this floor system does not exceed 250 kg/m2.
-A total of 660 tonnes of steel were used for the project.
+A total of 660 tonnes of steel was used for the project.

-The project started around June 2006 and was completed in November 2007.
+The project began around June 2006 and was completed in November 2007.

-The entire volume is enveloped by a double glazed façade.
-The interior façade consists of a wooden curtain wall with double glazing fillings throughout the free height of the plates.
+The entire volume is enveloped by a double glazed facade.
+The interior facade consists of a wooden curtain wall with double glazed fillings throughout the free height of the plates.
 At each floor level there is a maintenance duckboard protected by a second glazed skin.
 This consists of directional glass air intake vents mounted on an aluminium structure.
 The air intake vents are driven by one electric motor for each floor.